 I’ll get the bad news out of the way first: I didn’t reach the Blood Waterfall.
 With lowering clouds coming in quite rapidly, we could not get up close to the strangest waterfall on Earth.
 And trust me, I am not complaining (This would have to top the list of first world problems).

 If Antarctica, and particularly, the most remote regions such as the Ross Sea territories are in your crosshairs, you should expect that you will not make every landing on your itinerary.
 Everything can change in an instant out here, and even being able to step foot in Taylor Valley is a privilege that very few people get to experience.

 So why exactly is Taylor Glacier Bleeding?

-The time was all too short, but every minute there on the ground was definitely unforgettable.
-Walking where only a few hundred humans have ever stepped foot out out of the seven-billion plus of out there makes you realize how lucky you are (except for the one miserable, sniveling asshole passenger who will remain unnamed).
-Crazy to think the harshest desert, with the loneliest glacier in the most unlikely location would be so hard to leave.
+The time was all too short, but every minute on the ground was definitely unforgettable.
+Walking where only a few hundred humans have ever stepped foot out of the seven-billion plus of out there makes you realize how lucky you are.
+Crazy to think the harshest desert, with the loneliest glacier in the most unlikely location, would be so hard to leave.